Key Focus Areas for Accelerating Growth

 - How does our CRM system facilitate the "selling in the process"?

 - What is the bigger picture of organizational, technological and process integration?
-Where are we in our ability to bring the various assets, resources, people and actions to bear in the buying & selling processes?

 - What is the case for dynamic or different sales processes?